MWade09/Live-Code-Editor/docs/DEVELOPMENT_RULES.md

 ## 🚀 Development Workflow

 ### Before Starting Work
-1. Review current phase in TODO.md
+1. Review current focus in `WEBSITE_EDITOR_INTEGRRATION_STRATEGY_TODO.md` and `docs/TODO.md`
 2. Identify next priority item
 3. Check if any dependencies need to be completed first
 4. Plan the implementation approach

 ### During Development
-1. Focus on one TODO item at a time
+1. Focus on one checklist item at a time
 2. Test thoroughly as you build
 3. Update comments and documentation
 4. Consider impact on existing features
+5. Keep checklists in sync (mark in-progress / done)

 ### After Completing Work
-1. Mark TODO item as complete `[x]`
+1. Mark the checklist item as complete `[x]` in the authoritative doc
-2. Update changelog.md with changes
+2. Update `docs/changelog.md` with changes (when user-facing or architectural)
 3. Test the feature end-to-end
 4. Verify no existing functionality was broken

+## 📌 Progress Tracking Discipline

+- Use checkboxes in `WEBSITE_EDITOR_INTEGRATION_STRATEGY_TODO.md` to reflect real status in near-real time
+- Prefer granular, verifiable acceptance criteria per milestone
+- Keep navigation to try/guest paths and middleware allowlists documented in the strategy file
+- When a user manually checks items, treat those as source of truth and continue the sequence from there

 ## 🎨 UI/UX Guidelines